abirh2/ramadan-companion/docs/pages.md

 # Page & Data Requirements

+**Note:** All pages include a Feedback button at the bottom for users to report problems or suggest improvements.
+Feedback is submitted anonymously to Supabase and optionally linked to user profile if authenticated.

+---

 ## / (Dashboard)
 **Cards and Data Sources**
 - Next Prayer: prayer API + user prefs